 If you like to work with older adults, DMACC's Aging Services Management has several programs that will be of interest to you.
 The courses are designed for the working adult student.
 You will study gerontology, governance of agencies and facilities, management, human resources, legal issues and accounting.
 You can select one of several tracks.

-Adult Services AS Degree track
+Adult Services AAS Degree track

-Long-Term Care Administration AS degree track
+Long-Term Care Administration AAS degree track

-Adult Services Specialist Certificate track
+Adult Services Certificate of Specialization track

-Long-Term Care Administration Specialist Certificate track
+Long-Term Care Administrator Certificate

 Gerontology Specialist Certificate

 The Gerontology Specialist certificate is designed for individuals working with our growing older population.
 The goal is to increase knowledge and understanding of the aging process and how to better relate to the older adult.
 The certificate will consist of eight one-credit courses on the web with face-to-face seminars, offered to a cohort group, over a two-semester period.

 Students completing the four required courses of the certificate can elect to complete a practicum of 1000 hours making them eligible to take the BAaCB exam.
 These individuals would work in a variety of health care settings working with staff to implement behavioral modification.

 Use any of the links above or on the left of the page to browse through our programs or find contacts for more information about Aging Services Management.